Skip to Content

 The same goes for when you are measuring the pancake mix also.
 Don’t just scoop.
 Spoon, level, repeat.

-How do I store this pancake mix?
+How do you store dry pancake mix?

 Store in an airtight container in a cool, dry environment such as your cupboard or pantry.